 “The Royal was well-managed and there was always a warm and friendly atmosphere.
 It was one of the first cafes in town to have flowers on the tables, if even just a tulip to add a splash of colour.
 The waitresses were among the first to have jauntily cut uniforms in tasteful colours, breaking away from the usual boring black and white.”

-“She was contracted for a bus tour with ‘X and Y’.
-She was a fine advertisement for the product, even though her rosy complexion was natural, and not the result of using ‘X and Y’.”
+Gösta Swedenmark put the facts straight: “She was a fine advertisement for the product, even though her rosy complexion was natural, and not the result of using ‘X och Y’.”

 Back to the drawing board

-“My father had been sick for a long time with stomach cancer, and a while after my return he passed away.”
+“My father had been sick for a long time with stomach cancer, and a while after my return (from Stockholm and Solbacka) he passed away.”
 Hjördis’ father died on 14th August 1940 in Vivsta.